sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

 - Do not merge pull requests that contain content from the [banned content list](./CONTRIBUTING.md#banned-content).
 - Do not close pull requests purely for breaking a template if the same information is contained without it.
 - Do not modify the body or title of a pull request you didn't create without prior headcoder approval.
+  - In addition, any and all body or title changes must be clearly marked as being made by you.

 These are not steadfast rules as maintainers are expected to use their best judgement when operating.